Samkough/school-app/README.md

+#School App
-This is a web application to help students connect with each other
+This is a web application to help students connect with each other.